Full front wing internal structures CAD assembly

 Simulation of a conestrike on front wing and internal structures

 The front wing mainplane leading edge presented an unexpected challenge.
 The original design called for a high-density foam core to distribute aerodynamic loads and absorb impact energy during cone strikes, but budget constraints made the specified foam unavailable.
-Rather than compromise on structural performance, the team pivoted to a 3D printed core designed to replicate the deformation and energy absorption behavior of the original foam.
-The geometry is tailored to deform and spring back under impact in a similar manner, maintaining the survivability goals of the original concept.
-To validate this approach, the printed core is modeled as an anisotropic material in ANSYS, allowing the simulation to account for the directional stiffness properties introduced by the print geometry and infill structure.
+An interim solution used a 3D printed core designed to replicate the deformation and energy absorption behavior of the original foam, modeled as an anisotropic material in ANSYS to account for the directional properties introduced by the print geometry and infill structure.
+Following structural review during final assembly, the team transitioned to a carbon fiber pad-up at the leading edge, which better addressed both the mass penalty and long-term structural concerns of the printed core while maintaining the load distribution goals of the original concept.